Whiseb/VerySynh/README.md

 VerySynh is intended for:

-- AI researchers
+- AI researchers;
-- AI engineers
+- AI engineers;
-- Software architects
+- software architects;
-- Contributors interested in:
+- contributors interested in:
-  - Neuro-symbolic AI
+  - Neuro-symbolic AI;
-  - Memory-augmented systems
+  - Memory-augmented systems;
-  - Explainable AI
+  - Explainable AI;
-  - Structural reasoning
+  - Structural reasoning;
-  - AI verification
+  - AI verification.

+VerySynh is also designed for **end users**—developers, engineers, medical professionals, legal practitioners, and other domain specialists—who benefit from **verified and explainable reasoning** without needing to understand the underlying architecture.

+End users interact with VerySynh as a **reliable reasoning partner**, not as a research tool.

 ---